Stationary measures and random walks on $\tilde{A}_2$-buildings: Boundary theory and metric fields

 \subsection{Metric fields and equivariant theorem}

-In the course of the proof, we will use the vocabulary of measurable metric fields, on which we can find accounts in \cite{anderegg_henry14} and in \cite{duchesne13}.
-This notion bears many similarities with the language of fiberwise isometric actions, as explained in \cite{duchesne_lecureux_pozetti23}.
-A good presentation of this notion is done in \cite{bader_duchesne_lecureux16}.
+In the course of the proof, we will use the vocabulary of measurable metric fields, on which we can find accounts in \cite{duchesne13}.
+A metric field is here a measurable family of metric spaces conveniently attached to a base, and this notion has nothing to do with that of a field with an absolute value.
+This notion bears many similarities with the language of fiberwise isometric actions, as explained in \cite[Lemma 4.11]{duchesne_lecureux_pozetti23}.